Zeyad-37/UseCases/README.md

 Is a library that is a generic implementation of the Domain and Data layers in a clean architecture.

+## Requirements

+Generic Use Case Library can be included in any Android application.

+Generic Use Case Library supports Android 2.3 (Gingerbread) and later.

 # Code Example

 Get Object From Server: